-"Older adults living in congregate settings are at high risk for infection by respiratory and other pathogens, such as SARS-CoV-2.
-Even as nursing homes and other long-term care facilities resume normal practices, they must sustain core infection prevention and control (IPC) practices and remain vigilant for SARS-CoV-2 infection among residents and health care personnel (HCP) in order to prevent spread and to protect residents and HCP from severe infections, hospitalizations, and death."
+"Older adults living in congregate settings are at high risk for infection by respiratory and other pathogens, such as SARS-CoV-2," the CDC stated February 2, 2022.
+"Even as nursing homes and other long-term care facilities resume normal practices, they must sustain core infection prevention and control (IPC) practices and remain vigilant for SARS-CoV-2 infection among residents and health care personnel (HCP) in order to prevent spread and to protect residents and HCP from severe infections, hospitalizations, and death."2

-This IDPH guidance document draws on currently available best practice recommendations.
-IDPH will revise and update this document as needed, based on accrued experience, new information, and future guidance from CMS and CDC.
+This IDPH guidance document draws on current best practice recommendations.
+IDPH will revise and update this document as needed, based on accrued experience, new information, and future guidance from Centers for Medicare and Medicaid Services (CMS) and CDC.